US intel report on UFOs: No evidence of aliens, but. ... - WTMJ

 Associated Press

 WASHINGTON (AP) — Whatever or whoever they are, they’re still out there.
-U.S. intelligence is after them, but its upcoming report will not deliver the full and final truth about UFOs.
+U.S. intelligence is after them, but its upcoming report won’t deliver any full or final truth about UFOs.

 The tantalizing prospect of top government intel finally weighing in — after decades of conspiracy theories, TV shows, movies and winking jokes by presidents — will instead yield a more mundane reality that’s not likely to change many minds on any side of the issue.